ISCDtoolbox/LinearElasticity/README.md

-# elastic - linear elasticity solver
+# elastic
-Elastic is a computationally efficient linear elastic FEM solver for 2d and 3d simulations.
+Elastic is a finite element solver for linear elasticity problems in two and three dimensions.

 #### Installation
 1. you will need to install the [ICS Commons Library](https://github.com/ICStoolbox/Commons) on your system.